Suggested Reading: Matthew 16:5-12

 In the Will Smith movie, Independence Day, aliens invaded the planet, intent on wiping out the human race so that they could have the planet and its resources all to themselves.
 Armed with superior technology and massive city-killing ships, these aliens seemed unstoppable.
 Until a computer genius who worked as a cable repairman came up with the idea to create a virus that would infect the alien ships.
 Somehow, they flew a downed alien craft onto the mother ship and downloaded the virus.
 The virus moved out from the point of infection and eventually infiltrated the entire alien fleet, making their ships vulnerable to attack.
-The human race survived because of a small computer virus which spread out through the alien fleet.

 In Matthew 16:6 Jesus warned his disciples, "Watch out and beware of the yeast of the Pharisees and Sadducees" (HCSB).
 The disciples were confused and thought Jesus was talking about bread, which they had forgotten to bring with them on this particular trip.
 Only after Jesus scolded them did the disciples realize that Jesus was concerned about the teachings of the Pharisees and Sadducees.
 But why did Jesus use the term "yeast" to describe their teachings?